huggingface/blog/keras-chatbot-arena.md

 ### 3.1 Why TPUs?

 For their fast inference and large memory.
-A TPU v5e 2x4 has 8 cores and 48GB of RAM per core for an aggregate 384GB of memory.
+A [TPU v5e 2x4](https://cloud.google.com/tpu/docs/v5e) has 8 cores and 16GB of RAM per core for an aggregate 128GB of memory.
 With this much memory, we can load multiple LLMs at once, provided we shard them across all cores, and switch between them at will in the UI.

 ### 3.2 Why JAX and Keras?